 Refunds and Transfers

-No refunds are available once an entry has been received and confirmation of entry has been delivered.
+No refunds are available once an entry has been received.

 You may transfer your place to another person wishing to take part in the Menai Strait Swim.
-This must be done at least 2 days prior to the event.
-You are responsible for informing us of the updated personal and contact information of the new participant.
+This must be done at least 2 days prior to the event and they must be approved as suitable by Love SwimRun Ltd. after submitting evidence of their swim ability/experience.
+The decision of Love SwimRun Ltd is final and no dispute will be entered into.
 If we have not received this information 2 days before the swim date Love SwimRun Ltd. will not accept the transfer.